Opportunities at CNF

 Internships & Volunteer Positions

-Though Creative Nonfiction boasts an international readership and fan base that is constantly growing, the scope of CNF’s reach belies the size of our small, Pittsburgh-based staff.
-This being the case, we depend heavily on interns and volunteers to help steer the ship.
+Though Creative Nonfiction boasts an international readership and fan base that is constantly growing, the scope of CNF’s reach belies the size of our small, part-time, Pittsburgh-based staff.
+We depend heavily on interns and volunteers to keep everything running.

 Typical tasks include managing incoming submissions, corresponding with writers and subscribers, filling customer orders, basic office tasks, fact-checking and research, data management, and a variety of other tasks that vary depending on current CNF projects.
 Please note: Much of the work performed by our interns and volunteers is not glamorous, but is vital.

-We offer one or two unpaid internships and/or volunteer positions per semester and require at least a fifteen hour-per-week commitment.
+We offer one or two unpaid general internships positions per semester and require at least a fifteen hour-per-week commitment.
 In summer, we require a twenty hour-per-week commitment for at least ten weeks, though we can generally work with interns to schedule around other jobs or commitments.
 Internships are onsite.
 At this time, all internship and volunteer opportunities are fully remote.

 Application deadlines are as follows:

-SUMMER: Application due March 15; Internship runs from May to August
+SUMMER: Apply by April 15; Internship runs from May to August.
+Applications are now open.

-Prospective candidates should have at least completed their junior year of college; applicants are encouraged to work with their school to get credit.
+Prospective candidates should be graduate students or postgraduate students.
+Applicants are encouraged to work with their school to get credit.